-The basic framework is the ‘toe tapping’ tunes from the ’30s, ’40s and ’50s with special reference to the golden age of the British Dance Bands.
+The basic framework of Ian’s program is the ‘toe tapping’ tunes from the ’30s, ’40s and ’50s, with special reference to the golden age of the British Dance Bands.

-All the classic sounds of the day – Jack Hilton – Ray Noble – Lew Stone – Carroll Gibbons – Al Bowlly.
+All the classic sounds of the day – Jack Hilton, Ray Noble, Lew Stone, Carroll Gibbons and Al Bowlly.

-In between, we have a regular ‘Theatre Organ ‘ spot which precedes the weekly MGM soundtrack selection.
+In between, Ian has a regular ‘Theatre Organ” spot which precedes the weekly MGM soundtrack selection.

 I was semi retired and thought it a good idea to be a volunteer in this wonderful world of music nostalgia.

 I was asked to ‘fill in ‘ as a presenter over the Christmas period for a three week period and – have subsequently been filling for the past eight years !!

 Why did you want to be a presenter?

 I guess it stems back to my leaving school in the late 50s.
 I only ever wanted to work in a cinema or a radio station.
 Both options were unthinkable – so I finished up with a career in retail.
 Maybe I got it the wrong way around?
 But I now realise, it doesn’t really matter, as long as you do it!